bartvandebiezen/css-conventions/css-conventions.md

 10. pages (page specific styles.
 Before you add page specific styles, consider modified components)
 11. overrides (hacks and things we are not proud of)

-### For Less or Sass, use seperate files for different objects.
+### For Less or Sass, use seperate files for different rule groups.

 **File names should be:**